JamWare/space-x-dashboard/README.md

 - A map of the world with Starlink location using leaflet
 - ADR to explain some decisions app/ADR

+## Tools

+- Claude Code CLI on a side
+- VS Code without Copilot on the other
+- Next.JS documentation
+- React documentation
+- Stackoverflow
+- Tailwind, I'm used to it and I like it

 ## Blocking point

 - Time.
-I took too much time doing tutorials.
+I took too much time practicing on tutorials.

 - No tests are included, but the usage of Typescript was enforced.

-- I used too much any on some of my TS files for conveniency, but it is bad practice.
+- I used too much "any" on some of my TS files for conveniency, but it is bad practice.

-- Zod validation was also used for API verification during runtime and error handling.

 ## Functionalities